noteflakes-music/lyp/docs/developer-guide.md

 In lyp, a package is a directory that should contain at least a single Lilypond file named `package.ly` in its root directory.
 A package could contain additional Lilypond and Scheme files referenced in the main package file (using relative `\include`s).
 A package could also depend on other packages by using the `\require` command.

-Lyp packages are expected to be published as git repositories.
+lyp packages are expected to be published as git repositories.
 The package is then versioned using git tags.
 A package can be referenced either using its git URL, a registered canonical name (if it's registered in the [lyp package index](https://github.com/lyp-packages/index)), or alternatively as a local path (which is really meant for package development more than anything else).

 ## Creating a package